High heel policy: United Kingdom

 In 2009, the UK Society of Chiropodists and Podiatrists released a report outlining the dangers of wearing high heels for extended periods and approached unions and employers to collaborate on measures to ensure risk assessments would be completed on women's footwear, and to offer alternatives to high heels where these were deemed unhealthy.

-Similar policies were tested again in the UK in 2016 when a temporary receptionist, Nicola Thorp, was sent home unpaid after she refused to follow the dress code at the office of accountants PricewaterhouseCoopers.
+Similar policies were tested again in the UK in 2016 when a temporary receptionist, Nicola Thorp, stated that she was sent home unpaid after she refused to follow the dress code at the office of accountants PricewaterhouseCoopers which, according to her, required wearing shoes with a 2-4 inch heel.
 Outsourcing firm Portico stated that Thorp "had signed the appearance guidelines" but after Thorp launched an online petition—"Make it illegal for a company to require women to wear high heels at work"—the firm changed their policy.
 The new guideline states that all female employees "can wear plain flat shoes or plain court shoes as they prefer."
 The petition gained widespread support from public figures such as Scotland's First Minister Nicola Sturgeon and MPs Caroline Dinenage, Margot James and Tulip Siddiq.
 Two parliamentary committees in January 2017 decided that Portico had broken the law; the company had already changed its terms of employment.
 The petition gained over 130,000 signatures, sufficient for a debate in the British parliament.
 This took place on 6 March 2017, when MPs decided the UK government should change the law to prevent the demand being made by employers.
 However, this was rejected by the government in April 2017 as they stated that existing legislation was "adequate".
 The government clarified in a document published in May 2018 that high heel policies likely constituted direct discrimination, even if the men's shoes were required to "look smart," and potentially also indirect discrimination against those with mobility or vision problems.